proexchange/civicrm-sparkpost/README.md

 # SparkPost / CiviCRM Integration (Bulk and Transactional)
 Integrates SparkPost to CiviCRM, so email can be sent out over the SparkPost service and bounces can be processed in CiviCRM.
-For bulk(civimail) and transactional emails.
+For bulk (CiviMail) and transactional emails.

 ## What This Extension Does
 * Adds metadata to all outgoing bulk(CiviMail) AND transactional email messages for use later in bounce processing
 * Creates an activity for all outgoing transactional email messages
 * Adds a scheduled job that uses SparkPost API to fetch bounce events and processes their bounces in CiviCRM
 * Adds Bounce type and pattern that helps with marking emails on hold in CiviCRM that SparkPost has added to its suppression list